Yummy-Yums/Web_Crawler_ELvis/README.md

   * Sufficient unit tests
   * Presenting the results

-# How to run the app(Dev Mode)
+# How to run the app
-  * You can change the url in the app.py and run the app.py to start the program
+  * Kindly install necessary packages using: _pip install -r requirements_
+  * The app is executed via commandline: _python app.py -u url-name_
+  * For more information, you can use the command: _python -h_